abdulwaheed76/practices/README.md

 If your project has unit test/ integration tests/ automation tests enforced, do not file PR without them.
 #### functionality correct
 All functionality should be tested before making a PR (self testing)
+#### Release notes
+All PRs should have release notes about the functionality you made in that PR.
+It should briefly describe about the business flow, technical flow, any third party lib used and reason for its preference.
 #### Peer review
 Next step is to have a peer review. (switch to branch, pull, check manually, then review code on github)
 #### lead review